 When food reaches the stomach, it secretes specific digestive enzymes based on whether we are digesting sugars, carbs, proteins, or fats.
 Digestion speed varies depending on what we eat and how much.
 For example, water takes almost no time to digest and passes directly through the stomach, while animal protein can take anywhere from two to four days.

 The stomach is an area that can cause us a fair bit of discomfort.
-All of us have experienced some version of acid reflux, nausea, heartburn, indigestion, gas.
+All of us have experienced some version of acid reflux, nausea, heartburn, indigestion, and gas.
 The effects can vary in severity, but we are all familiar with the typical pain of stomach problems.